15 Gray Bedroom Ideas

 https://www.instagram.com/p/CP5MuL4sWsi/

-Grey doesn’t have to be painted onto walls; it can also be in the form of wallpaper.
-Slap on some wallpaper onto your bedroom walls for an easy textured look, and compliment the sleek color by adding layers of grey, beige and black bedding.
+Gray doesn’t have to be painted onto walls; it can also be in the form of wallpaper.
+Slap on some wallpaper onto your bedroom walls for an easy textured look, and complement the sleek color by adding layers of gray, beige, and black bedding.
 A rug underneath your bed can help visually anchor it further.
 Doesn’t this gray wallpaper go wonderfully well with the intricate white crown molding on the ceiling?

 For a floral guest bedroom